SatelliteShorelines/CoastSeg/docs/case_study_2.md

 - This site does not have a shoreline available so we will have to make our own.
 Follow the tutorial at [How to Create Reference Shoreline](https://satelliteshorelines.github.io/CoastSeg/How-to-Create-Reference-Shorelines-%26-Transects%26ROIs/) for a guide on how to create your own reference shoreline

-- Here is a guide on how to upload your own [here](https://satelliteshorelines.github.io/CoastSeg/how-to-upload-features/) transects
+- Here is a guide on how to upload your own [here](https://satelliteshorelines.github.io/CoastSeg/how-to-upload-features/)

 - I used geojson.io to create my reference shoreline